 It’s also not really what this blog is about.
 I love a debate and lively discussion, even if you don’t view things like I do (maybe even especially if you don’t view things like I do) but at least in my home country of the USA in the last few years, political discussions have seemed to have lost their civility.
 People get personal and often say things they regret later (or at least should).
 Lots of feelings get hurt.
 I want this to be a place above the rabble.
 Besides, I am a firm enough believer in the power of travel to change minds in a much more persuasive way than I ever could. to quote Mark Twain (one of my favorite writers)

 Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.

 – Mark Twain

-Sorry that is so big.
-But it is a big Idea.
-And my computer cut and paste thingy is messed up.
+Sorry, that is so big.
+But it is a Big Idea.
+And my computer cut and paste thingy are messed up.
 Travel is a much better teacher than I can ever be.
 I figure if people get out and see the world, it will change them for the better, and that is beyond politics.

 To thine own self be true.
 I feel some things very strongly.
 There are things going on it the world that make me want to yell “Hold!
 Enough!”.
 Part of me feels like if this blog is to become successful I will have to not worry about what everyone thinks, and realize that along the way people might take umbrage and peel off.
 I can’t be all things to all people.
 I must have my own unique voice, love me or hate me.